katawful/oblivion-lang-ref/markdown/expressions/main.md

 # Expressions
-Expressions return a value of one of the possible [Types](#types).
+Expressions return a value of one of the possible [types](../language/Types.md#types).
 The general forms are as so:

 ```ebnf
 expression = literal